Learn How to Use Canva Templates to Create Gorgeous Social Media Graphics

 Plan and Schedule Your Content

-When I first started, I didn’t really plan my content and social media posts.
+I didn’t really plan my content and social media posts when I first started.
 My content creation process consisted of me trying to find keywords I could rank for (I even sucked at that), and then I would write the article.
 I did try to post it on the same day every week.

 But once I started becoming an affiliate for the courses I took or the products I used, I quickly realized that I had to plan to be successful.
 Creating a content calendar became of the utmost importance.
 Treating your social media schedule and content as an afterthought is the ultimate success killer.